-Making ocean science accessible to the visually impaired
+Making marine science available to the visually-impaired

 Oceanographer Amy Bower, legally blind since 1993, wants more people with disabilities to have the same opportunities that she has had to do something exciting like studying ocean science.

 “It’s just heartbreaking to think that there could be a kid who has the same curiosity and interest in the world but can’t access stuff because they’re blind.
 That would be a killer,” says Bower, chair of the Physical Oceanography Department at the Woods Hole Oceanographic Institution (WHOI), who gradually lost her vision due to a genetic degenerative retinal disease.

 Bower’s desire to expand opportunities for the blind, those with learning impediments, and other segments of the population who are underrepresented in science led her to initiate a new project, Accessible Oceans.
 It aims to advance science literacy and STEM education by making ocean science more accessible in nontraditional and nonvisual ways.

 She and an interdisciplinary team of scientists and sound experts are working to design auditory displays of ocean data about phenomena such ocean-atmosphere exchange and underwater volcanic eruptions.
 The displays will go beyond just music, narration, or environmental sounds that you might hear through headphones while walking through a typical museum exhibit.